 - ¼ teaspoon ground turmeric

 - 200 g savoy cabbage shredded

 - 200 g red cabbage shredded

 - Pre-heat your oven to 200c (400F/gas mark 6).

-- Place the potato, onion, and 10 unpeeled garlic cloves into a large bowl, and season with 1 tbsp oil, some salt and pepper, and 1 tsp garam masala.
+- Place the potato, onion, and 10 unpeeled garlic cloves into a large bowl, and season with 1 tablespoon oil, some salt and pepper, and 1 teaspoon garam masala.
 Make sure everything is well-coated, and then tip out into a large oven tray, spread out evenly, sprinkle the sugar over the onion slices, and roast for around 35 minutes.
 The onions will have begun to caramelise, and the potatoes and garlic will be soft.

 - In the meantime, press as much moisture out of the tofu as you can.
 I find the easiest way to do this is to wrap it in a wad of kitchen roll, and then, using my body-weight, press down as hard as I can.
 Turn it over, and repeat.